 File a RICO Complaint

-RICO investigates both allegations of professional misconduct by licensees and also investigates possible unlicensed activity that may be occurring in the State.
+The Regulated Industries Complaints Office investigates allegations of professional misconduct by licensees and possible unlicensed activity that may be occurring in the State.

 How do I file a complaint with RICO?

 Simply complete a RICO complaint form.
 Complaint forms are available below.
 You can also call or write and a complaint form will be mailed to you.
 There is no fee to file a complaint.
 There is also no time limit, however, it is best to file your complaint as soon as possible.
-Complaints that involve situations distant in time may be difficult to investigate.
+Complaints that involve situations distant in time are more challenging to investigate.

 What kind of complaints does RICO investigate?

-Some of the more typical complaints RICO investigates involve allegations of poor workmanship, negligence, or unlicensed activity.
-Less frequently, RICO investigates conduct involving sexual contact with patients or clients, criminal convictions, and misappropriation of funds.
+Some of the more typical complaints RICO receives involve allegations of poor workmanship, negligence, or unlicensed activity.
+Less frequently, RICO receives complaints alleging sexual contact with patients or clients, criminal convictions, and misappropriation of funds.
 Some things, even if proven true, may not constitute grounds for discipline.
 For example, concerns that a patient has been made to wait a long time at a doctor’s office, or that a licensee has charged a lot of money for a particular service, are not usually within the licensing authority’s jurisdiction.

 Will RICO represent me?